Thursday, April 24, 2025

 I tend to write a few thousand words about whatever comes to mind at the end of one of my concert tours.
 Sometimes it's all fairly coherent, but coherency or consistency isn't necessarily the point of these travelogues, unless that's how the world appears to be -- which it generally doesn't.

 I'll start where I left off with the last travelogue, after Kamala and I left Mexico, which was on March 24th, after a spectacular five days we spent there, celebrating St. Patrick, the St. Patrick Battalion, international solidarity, and everything Irish.
-We both knew the beginning of the tour -- our stay in Mexico City -- would be the highlight of it, and it was, though the rest of it was just wonderful.
+We both knew the beginning of the tour -- our stay in Mexico City -- would be the highlight of it, and it was, though the rest of it was just wonderful, too.

 The entire tour was more a working vacation than anything else.
 I mostly blame my own lack of organization for the tour not being as busy as it could have been.
 Kamala is trying to help me with this project of getting better organized, but we have a long way to go with that.
 The fact is, if someone hasn't organized a gig for me in the past couple years, I tend to forget they exist, from an organizational standpoint at least, and they generally stop hearing from me.
 If they're not actively looking to see what I'm up to, or actively paying attention to my email list or social media posts, then we lose touch with each other.
 This is very bad, but it's how it is.